 Māori and Pacific scholarships

 If you are Māori or Pacific, aged 18 to 34, and you want to train as a plumber, gasfitter or drainlayer, Unitec has a scholarship for you.
-We have 70 Māori and Pacific Trades Scholarships up for grabs which cover your tuition fees for selected Certificate in Applied Technology programmes.
+We have many Māori and Pacific Trades Training Scholarships up for grabs which cover your tuition fees for selected certificate programmes.
 You will need to cover any additional course costs.